-While these projects may not all have a direct impact on neighborhood preservation, they indicate that the area is attracting investment and can often generate greater interest from private capital.
+While these projects may not all have a direct impact on neighborhood preservation, they indicate that the area is attracting investment and can generate interest from private capital.
 Understanding the benefits these investments provide is a key piece of framing up opportunities and challenges moving forward.